Hoboneer/surfraw-tools/README.md

 At the time of writing, this program generates completion code for surfraw elvi for my work-in-progress system of elvi-specific completions.
 Check the merge requests in the [main surfraw repo](https://gitlab.com/surfraw/Surfraw).
-If you don't want to use the WIP completions, go to a commit before the `integrated-completions` branch is merged to `master`.
+If you don't want to use the WIP completions, use the `--no-completions` option.

 ## Option types